 Mia Skäringer- Swedish Comedian

-Her show “No More Fucks to Give” a celebration to all women, have sold out the biggest arenas in Sweden several times.
-A show about being everything: ugly, beautiful, weak, strong and just be a human.
-Mia Skäringer is a popular comedian and actress in Sweden she is now running her own production company and her show has been seen by over 300 000 people.
-She is the record holder of most sold out arenas in Sweden which means she has beaten both Metallica and Eminem’s visits to Sweden.
+Her show “No More Fucks to Give” a celebration to all women, has sold out the biggest arenas in Sweden several times.
+A show about being everything: ugly, beautiful, weak, strong and just being a human.
+Mia Skäringer, a popular comedian and actress in Sweden, is now running her own production company and her show has been seen by over 300 000 people.
+She is the record holder of the most sold out arenas in Sweden, beating both Metallica and Eminem’s visits to Sweden.

 Sara Omar- Danish Author, Poet and Human Rights Activist

 Sara Omar is the Kurdish-Danish author to the book Dead Washer.
 It’s a story about a young girl growing up in the Kurdistan Region rejected by her father for being a girl.
 The story is about the patriarchal Islam, abuse and oppression against women living in the culture.
-Sara Omar came to Denmark as a refugee 1997 when her family fled the Saddam Hussein regime.
-At the age of 21 she was forced to get married.
-Her book has been a best seller since it got realised in November 2017 she hope her story can bring hope to other women.
+Sara Omar came to Denmark as a refugee in 1997 when her family fled the Saddam Hussein regime.
+At the age of 21, she was forced to get married.
+Her book has been a best seller since it got released in November 2017.
+Her hope is that she can bring hope to other women with her story.

 Ragnhild Mowinckel – Norwegian Alpine Ski Racer

-She is the Norwegian ski star that in a young age showed the world who they should watch out for.
+She is the Norwegian ski star that at a young age showed the world who to watch out for.
 She won the Junior World Championship in 2012 only 19 years old.
-Then the list goes on with wins and success with two silver medals from the Olympics in Korea in Downhill and Giant Slalom.
-In 2018 she took her first Wold Cup win in Giant Slalom.
-The last seasons she have had troubles with knee injuries which has been devastating for her carrier, but she is not giving in.
+Following this, she won two silver medals at the 2018 Winter Olympics in Korea in Downhill and Giant Slalom.
+In 2018 she also won her first World Cup in Giant Slalom.
+Unfortunately, she has been battling knee injuries in recent years, which has been devastating for her carreer, but she is not giving in.
 In interviews with Norwegian newspapers she says that she is focusing on “tears, patience and rehab” to get back to the top.

 Mimosa Willamo – Finnish Actress

-Mimosa Willamo is an upcoming Finnish actress who already has starred in success movies like Aurora (2019) Karrppi (2018) and Bodom (2016).
-She is only 26 years old but the future looks good.
-She has already received the Finnish film award Jussistatyetten for best female supporting role and been nominated in best actress in a leading role.
-Soon we will see this talented movie star shining bright all over the world.
+Mimosa Willamo is an upcoming Finnish actress who already has starred in successful movies like Aurora (2019) Karrppi (2018) and Bodom (2016).
+She is only 26 years old but her future looks bright.
+She has received the Finnish film award Jussistatyetten for best female supporting role and been nominated for best actress in a leading role.
+We are sure to see this talented movie star shining her light all over the world in years to come.